 He also said that the public may consider if a person is dressed or behaves unusually to identify suspicious individuals, and showed confidence there would be no abuse of the reports because authorities have experience in identifying credible reports and that rewards would be given after the prosecution is complete.

-July 1 will mark the 25th anniversary that the United Kingdom transferred its authority of Hong Kong to China.
+July 1 will mark the 25th anniversary that the United Kingdom transferred its authority over Hong Kong to China.